Psycokwet/bassaudio-updated/examples/EXAMPLES.md

 **[Encoder](https://github.com/Psycokwet/bassaudio-updated/blob/master/examples/encoder.js)**

-Play a single track of music, encode it and stream it to icecast/shoutcast/shoutcast2 server of you choice
+Play a single track of music, encode it and stream it to icecast/shoutcast/shoutcast2 server of your choice

 Usages :